 The palaces of the Grand Canal were created, the churches of the city were decorated.
 The aristocrats wore the finest clothes made of magnificent silks, brocades and laces.
 To this day Venice is a centre for luxury goods, fine materials, beautiful glass, hand-made leather goods, exquisite clothing.

 I’ve been coming to Venice since 1980 – I am a tour guide and have run my own travel business for almost thirty years.
-I’m on the cusp of retirement and I have decided that my gift to myself will be the purchase of a hand-made, unique pair of shoes from Venice.
-I’ve selected the shoe-maker.
-In fact here she comes now scurrying through the back streets of the city.
+I thought I’d had enough of the travel industry and I had decided that my gift to myself would be the purchase of a unique, hand-made pair of shoes from Venice.
+I’d even selected the shoe-maker.
+In fact here she comes now scurrying through the back streets of the city towards me.
+A flurry of style, energy and creativity……

 I’m like a child in a sweet shop – I love all the designs, I love the feathers, I love the huge silver buckles.
 But I do need a practical and comfortable pair of shoes.
 Shoes that I can wear every day.
 I’ve already decided my shoes will be green – my favourite colour.
 The Italians say that green represents ‘speranza’ which means hope in Italian.
 That suits me perfectly.
 Giovanna produces tracing paper, pencil, wooden ruler, tape measure.
 She sits me down, places my foot firmly on a piece of tracing paper and draws the outline of my foot.
 She then measures carefully, the length of my foot, width of my foot, height of the instep.
 She draws a separate picture of my heel, my toes.
 She even draws a side view of my foot, all by hand, by eye.
 We discuss the look of the shoe.
 I decide on a lace-up shoe, with a rounded toe and a medium height heel.
 She helps with contrasting colour advice.
 We go for mostly emerald green, black toe and heel, lighter green on the central part of the shoe.
 Laces will be in emerald green too.
 She sketches how the shoe will look.
 I have to pay a 50% deposit now and the balance when the shoes are delivered.
 It is currently early December, the shoes will be ready in February.
 I pay her the deposit of Euros 250—, I’m given a hand-written receipt and her business card with the usual contact details.
 After a couple of glasses of Prosecco in a nearby bar I head back to the hotel.
 Life takes over, I’m back home in England.
 Christmas and New Year come and go.